JiaxinWang123/SapFlower/README.md

 # SapFlower

 The standalone GUI App was written in Matlab, and it is now completed and available at [Zenodo](https://zenodo.org/doi/10.5281/zenodo.13665919) and [Figshare](https://doi.org/10.6084/m9.figshare.27015787).
-## The latest version will be available soon.
+## The latest version will be available now.

 Video Tutorial [here](https://zenodo.org/records/14183938/files/SapFlower_Video_Tutorial.mkv?download=1).